 To motivate and recharge your team members, create a rewards program that frequently recognizes employees for their efforts and achievements.
 It doesn’t have to be complicated.
 Give standout employees small prizes like gift cards or acknowledge their efforts in office-wide communications.
 Most importantly, don’t forget to incentivize your employees with promotions and raises.
 Communicating team successes and offering rewards encourages camaraderie and makes employees feel like essential members of your organization.

 3. Foster Strong Relationships

 Providing opportunities for employees to develop close connections with each other is essential.
 SHRM’s 2016 job satisfaction and engagement report found “relationships with coworkers” to be one of the top three employee engagement conditions.
 Similarly, TINYpulse’s 2015 employee engagement and organizational culture report found that peers and colleagues are what employees love most about their jobs.

-To nurture these important relationships, first make sure you’re hiring the right people.
+To nurture these important relationships, first make sure you’re hiring the right people in the employment market.
 Companies need employees who mesh well while energizing and motivating one another.
 You should also consider sponsoring team-building events or service projects that bring employees together outside of the normal work setting.
 Situations like these allow employees to get to know each other on a more personal level, which can make working together more comfortable and enjoyable.

 4. Measure Engagement

 Implementing effective employee engagement strategies is meaningless unless you take time to analyze the outcomes.
 For maximal impact, your strategy should include regular measurement of engagement among your employees.